Understanding Freight Shipping: A Comprehensive Guide

 Step 2: Shipment Details Are Shared

-To move freight, the shipper must share details such as:
+To move freight, the shipper must share essential details, including:

 Pickup and delivery addresses